 Members of the Christian confessions, Catholic or Protestant, can apply for this visa in order to enter France to carry religious duties.
 The applicant for such visa needs to submit a letter of invitation from the appointed representative of the religious order or institute, alongside the other documents.

-What Can I do in Case of Visa Refusal?
+What Can I do in Case of France Long Stay Visa Refusal?

-If your visa application gets rejected, you can submit a request for a re-evaluation of the visa application to the French embassy or consulate in your home country from where you have applied.
-Such request should be done if you have strong reasons to believe that the visa refusal was unjust.
+If your France long stay visa application gets rejected, you can submit a request for a re-evaluation of the visa application to the French embassy or consulate in your home country from where you have applied.
+Such a request should be done if you have strong reasons to believe that the French visa refusal was unjust.

 The appeal against the decision should be submitted 2 months since the day of the refusal, in French, and the supporting documents attached to the case file.
 The results of the appeal could be an indirect refusal (no answer in 2 months), or a direct refusal by the commission.